UCBerkeleySETI/bl_singularity/README.md

 # bl_singularity

-Singularity definition files for building containers that are useful for working with Breakthrough Listen data.
+[Singularity][] definition files for building containers that are useful for wsorking with Breakthrough Listen data.

+This repository does not contain any pre-built containers.
+It only contains the definition files and various helper files useful for building and deploying the containers.

+The definition files here will likely work with [Apptainer][] as well, but this is not as throroughly tested.

+## Container definitions

 This repository includes these subdirectories: